Riten-Zone/Anon-Snap/README.md

 - Automatic face blurring with blur stickers
 - 22 stickers across 5 themed collections
 - Snapchat-like sticker editing (move, rotate, scale, delete)
+- Magnifier loupe when dragging stickers (see what's under your finger)
 - Switch stickers - replace individual or all stickers at once
 - Randomize all stickers with one tap
 - Freehand drawing mode